 Tools to Make Network Troubleshooting Suck Less

-Collecting network performance data with a computer's built in ping utility is completely possible, but let's face it, it leave the hardest parts (storing and visualization) for you to do.
+Collecting network performance data with a computer's built-in ping utility is completely possible, but let's face it, it leaves the hardest parts (storing and visualization) for you to do.
 Luckily, several free and paid continuous ping tools are readily available.
 In complete alignment with our bias, we're using PingPlotter to show the concepts we're covering, but if you looked you could probably find something less awesome.
 You can even find some with such high price tags that your new best friend is going to be a sales consultant.
 We just have network geeks, so if you need to be talked into more software than you need, Google has a lot of options for you.
-If you do shop around, these features are must haves:
+If you do shop around, these features are must-haves:

 - Pings continuously as long as you need it to.